 When an employee suffers an injury or contracts an illness at work, the hope is that a full and quick recovery is possible.
-Many times, that can and does happen.
-In some cases, the employee can even continue to work in some capacity as he recovers.
+Often, that happens.
+Sometimes, the employee can even continue to work in some capacity as he recovers.
 Partial disability benefits and rehabilitation options can help injured workers return to work.
-Unfortunately, there are also situations in which the injuries sustained are so severe or long-lasting that the worker is unable to work at all after the injury.
-In some extreme cases, he may not be able to recover and perform job functions at all.
-For these times, the Ohio workers’ compensation system offers permanent total disability (PTD) benefits.
+Unfortunately, there are also situations in which the injuries sustained are so severe or long-lasting that the worker is unable to work at all afterward.
+In such extreme cases, the Ohio workers’ compensation system offers permanent total disability (PTD) benefits.

 What Is Permanent Total Disability in Ohio?

 Permanent total disability is defined by the Ohio Bureau of Workers’ Compensation (BWC) as an “injured worker’s inability to perform sustained remunerative employment.”
-This means the employee is medically unable to work.
-These benefits are meant to address the fact that the injury will prevent the worker from earning income in the future.
+This means the employee cannot work.
+These benefits address the reality that the injury will prevent the worker from earning future income.

 While these benefits may be paid for life, that is not always the case.
-Despite the name, permanent total disability benefits are available only as long as the injury exists.
+Despite the name, permanent total disability benefits are available only if the injury persists.
 Ohio law states that an employee can be eligible for these benefits as long as the injury will likely continue for an unknown amount of time with no indication of recovery, which can mean a lifetime or some other period of time, depending on the situation.

 What Types of Injuries are Considered Permanent and Total?

 Every individual is unique, and the injuries or illness sustained can affect people differently.
-In general, however, a permanent injury prevents the worker from daily work functions using the skills he has developed or could be expected to develop in his job.
-This can encompass many different types of illnesses and injuries.
-Additionally, certain conditions are considered automatic permanent total disabilities, regardless of one’s ability to work.
+However, a permanent injury prevents the worker from daily work functions using the skills he has developed or could be expected to develop in his job.
+This can encompass many types of illnesses and injuries.
+And certain conditions are considered automatic (or "statutory") permanent total disabilities, regardless of one’s ability to work.
 These include:

 - Blindness in both eyes